pkantue/molomolotech/Podcast/ShowNotes/ep026/Resume Building Without Formal Experience.md

 **Host (Paulin):**
 *"One of the best ways to make up for a lack of formal experience is by showcasing your skills through projects.
 Instead of just listing ‘MATLAB’ on your resume, imagine impressing recruiters with a real-world project inspired by groundbreaking work—like Rachid Yazami’s research on lithium-ion batteries.

-> To watch the full tutorial, click the link above.

 Dr. Yazami was instrumental in developing graphite anodes for lithium-ion batteries, revolutionizing energy storage.
 What if you could demonstrate your understanding of battery technology with a MATLAB project analyzing battery charge and discharge behavior?
 That’s exactly what we’ll do!"*

 #### **Project: Lithium-Ion Battery Charge/Discharge Analysis in MATLAB**